isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

     a.
 Add a blank column to the right of the `Collectors` column

     b.
-Apply the TRIM formula (in PT, ARRUMAR), using the cell in the `Collectors` column as a parameter.
+Apply the TRIM formula (in PT, COMPACTAR), using the cell in the `Collectors` column as a parameter.

     c.
 Copy this column and paste it over the `Collectors` column, with *paste special -> values only*.